pranav661/DevOpsTask/README.md

 # DevOpsTask

-Steps for Testing Assignment 1:-
+Steps for Testing Assignment Qsn 1:-

 On any of Linux machine, fire the below commands :-